Sebobo/Shel.Neos.Terminal/Readme.md

 ### Command policies

-By default any *Administrator* has full access to all existing and added commands.
+By default, any *Administrator* has full access to all existing and added commands.

-Additionally the role `Shel.Neos.Terminal:TerminalUser` exists which can only run the `eel` command by default.
+Additionally, the role `Shel.Neos.Terminal:TerminalUser` exists which can only run the `eel` command by default.
-You can add more privileges to this role to allow more commands.
+You can add more privileges to this role to allow more commands and assign it to users or as `parentRole` for other roles.
 See [Policy.yaml](Configuration/Policy.yaml) in this package for examples.

 ## Adding your own commands